Miller-Wang/pdf-react/README.md

 ![react-pdf](http://www.miller8.top/pdf-react/react-pdf.png)

-and this is our library webpack-bundle-analyzer result
+and this is our library webpack-bundle-analyzer result, only 200kb

 ![react-pdf](http://www.miller8.top/pdf-react/bundleImg.png)